cf-toolsuite/cf-butler/README.md

 [![experimental](https://badges.github.io/stability-badges/dist/experimental.svg)](https://github.com/badges/stability-badges) [![Build Status](https://travis-ci.org/pacphi/cf-butler.svg?branch=master)](https://travis-ci.org/pacphi/cf-butler) [![Known Vulnerabilities](https://snyk.io/test/github/pacphi/cf-butler/badge.svg)](https://snyk.io/test/github/pacphi/cf-butler) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 You are a platform operator working for a Fortune 500 enterprise.
-You've witnessed first-hand how the product development teams your team supports are super productive; happily invoking `cf push`, `cf cs` and `cf bs` many times per day to deploy applications, create services and bind them to those applications.
+You've witnessed first-hand how the product development teams your team supports are super productive; happily invoking `cf push`, `cf create-service` and `cf bind-service` many times per day to deploy applications, create services and bind them to those applications.

 This is great, except that over time, on your non-production foundations, as you've browsed organizations and spaces, you have noticed a large number of stopped application instances and orphaned services (i.e., those not bound to any applications).

 Reaching out to each development team to tell them to clean-up has become a chore.
-Why not implement some automation that allows you a) to obtain snapshot and usage reports and b) define and enforce some house-keeping policies for your non-production foundations where applications and services are perhaps more volatile?
+Why not implement some automation that allows you a) to obtain snapshot and usage reports and b) define and enforce some house-keeping policies for your non-production foundations where applications and services are perhaps more volatile and c) easily handle multi-organization or system-wide use-cases like application instance scaling or stack changes?

 This is where `cf-butler` has your back.